 A big mistake that we may make with regards to building a happy marriage and escaping the cell, is that we try to change our spouse.
 You cannot change another person, at least not directly.
 You can only change you.
 So, work on being a better husband or wife.
 Learn what makes a man tick or a woman tick so to speak.
 Be a better you and your spouse will respond to that, just as he or she has already responded to what you’ve done in the past.
 Change you to escape the cell to change your marriage.

 These were just some insight into what you can do to escape the cell if you find that you and your spouse have a cellmate relationship instead of a soul mate.
-Pursue being a soul mate and you will obtain it.
+Pursue to be a soul mate and you will obtain it.
 Both husband and wife must want that kind of relationship for it to truly manifest.
 Seek a happy marriage with your spouse…and have some fun too!